 Let’s face it, learning words can be boring or it can be fun.
 Students are savvy and will pick up vocabulary when we use it in context and have confidence in their ability to use it.
 Continue to use words in your daily interactions that might be “above their heads” because students are sophisticated enough to use context clues to figure out your message.

-Let’s also face it… some words are more fun to learn.
+Let’s also face it… Some words are more fun to learn.
 Words that are fun to say, read, and write are a bright spot in a student’s day.
 I’m not talking about words like fart, poop, and puke either.